tankh99/tp/docs/DeveloperGuide.md

 **Rationale for implementation**
 1. This list command adds a unique validation step that checks for a valid patient ID.
 The rationale behind this is because of the confusion that would come about by listing out an empty list of appointments are querying with an invalid patient ID.
 For example, if there was no validation, and you run `querya pid/999` and you see no appointments, you might assume that there is no appointment with the patient ID of 999, rather than there is no such patient ID in the first place
    1. Note that patient name is not subject to the same validation because while the existence of a patient ID can be easily verified, the existence of a substring of a name cannot.
 Furthermore, if you run `querya n/Tom` and no appointments are listed, this concludes that there is no appointment with the patient named "Tom".
 2. The query command allows for ease and flexibility in querying, while also providing sufficient validation to bolster and not hinder the querying process.
-This feature helps to streamline the user experience for users who are fast typists and technically-competent.
+This feature helps to streamline the user experience for users who are fast typists and technically competent.

 **Alternatives considered**
 1. Initially, the command was only allowed to query just by patient ID and appointment ID.
 However, this was found to be too restricting on the user as it is unintuitive for the user to remember IDs over names.